rdsea/T4UME/README.md

 *Output (generated)*
 -	JSON representation of IoT Cloud resource types (from UML Classes) and instances (from UML InstanceSpecification).
 Thanks to **Google GSON Library**, the runtime objects are correctly serialized in JSON.

+Alternative existing solution is EMF2JSON (https://github.com/emfjson/emfjson-jackson), which serializes any kind of EMF-based Java Objects.
+However, it generates a more complex JSON structure without explicit customization capabilities.

 ## Contact
 Luca Berardinelli